LI-600 Porometer/ Fluorometer

 Keeps your focus on measurements

-The instrument display presents you with the information that matters without distractions, so you can keep moving from sample to sample.
-You can view live data, the most recent measurement, and configuration settings, among others.
+The instrument display provides navigation prompts and information that matters without distractions, so you can keep moving from sample to sample.
+You can view live data, the most recent measurement, configuration settings, GPS satellite fix, and more.

 Complementary instruments for complete analysis